Frequently Asked Questions

 -

-Our teacher to child ratio is 1:5, never exceeding 1:6 which allows us to offer more personalized attention to each child’s development, without hovering supervision.
+Our teacher to child ratio is 1:5.5 (two teachers of up to 11 students) which allows us to offer more personalized attention to each child’s development, without hovering supervision.

 -